 Adding nodes provides more CPU resources and enables Cloud Spanner to handle a larger workload.

 You might also need to review the schema design for the database and update the schema to allow for more efficient queries.

-- Monitor your instance with the GCP Console or the Stackdriver Monitoring console.
+- Monitor your instance with the Cloud Console or the Stackdriver Monitoring console.